teekaytech/Tic-Tac-Toe/README.md

 Tic-tac-toe (American English), noughts and crosses (British English), or Xs and Os is a paper-and-pencil game for two players, X and O, who take turns marking the spaces in a 3×3 grid.
 The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner. [read-more](https://en.wikipedia.org/wiki/Tic-tac-toe)

 ### How to play
-- When the game is started (`bin/main.rb`), the game prompts the two players to enter their names, after which the game displays the board and requests the first player to make a move.
+- When the game is started (`bin/main.rb`), the game prompts the two players to enter their names, after which the game displays the board and requests the first player to make a move.<br>
 ![screenshot](/assets/img/shot1.png)

 - The game board is a 3 x 3 matrix consisting of numbers from 1 to 9.
 - The first player moves are represented on the board with 'X', while the second player moves represented with 'O'
 - For a player to have a valid move, the player must select one of the available numbers on the board.
-Anything aside that represents an invalid move.
+Anything aside that represents an invalid move.<br>
 ![screenshot](/assets/img/shot2.png)

 - Any cell of the board consisting of player move identifiers cannot be reselected.
 If selected, it is counted as an inalid move and such player is prompted to reselect/remake move as seen above.

 - The players make moves one after the other.
-The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.
+The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.<br>
 ![screenshot](/assets/img/shot3.png)

-- If no player succeed in making the above arrangement till all moves are made, the game is ended in a draw.
+- If no player succeed in making the above arrangement till all moves are made, the game is ended in a draw.<br>
 ![screenshot](/assets/img/shot4.png)

 - If the players decide to replay, they can press any key to continue or press 'N' to stop the game.